Elder Family Mediation | Norfolk, MA

 An important value of elder mediation is protecting the rights and integrity of seniors.
 Elder and adult family mediators are neutrals, but mediation is not appropriate if the mediator finds that there is coercion, abuse, or neglect present.
 If the elder suffers from cognitive impairment or other limitations impacting his or her ability to participate in decision-making, then an appropriate advocate for the senior must participate in all decisions that affect the senior.

 Our experienced and thoughtful mediators are ready to help you.
-For more information about our elder and adult family mediation services, please contact Next Phase Legal LLC at (508) 359-4043.
-Our office is located in Medfield, Massachusetts; close to Westwood, Millis, and Walpole.
+For more information about our elder and adult family mediation services, please contact Next Phase Legal & Dispute Resolution LLC at (508) 359-4043.
+Our main office is located in Norfolk, Massachusetts; close to Westwood, Millis, and Walpole.